City States of Arklyrell: Reception

 In the February 1984 edition of Dragon (Issue #82), Steve List was not impressed by the game, saying that it "doesn’t have what it takes to stand out...
 It has nothing to make it better than the many others of its ilk that are already available.
 The combat system is pedestrian; its only original feature is the procedure for losing control of units due to morale effects.
 The game is basically a pastiche of game mechanics that have been used before, re-assembled in a package that is not noticeably more interesting or exciting than its predecessors."

+Jacob Ossar reviewed The City States of Arklyrell for Fantasy Gamer magazine and stated that "Overall, CSA is a very good game and gives players a variety of options.
+Although it is not overly original or realistic, it works well and is fun to play.
+The City States of Arklyrell is fairly simple, and experienced players will find it a nice break from more complex, involved games."

 In Issue 27 of Simulacrum, Brian Train noted, "Curiously, while the game features fantastic units and magic items, there is no spellcasting involved."
 Train identified the activity that occupies players most of the time and was also his pet peeve: "Much of the play involves your marching around the map trying to get the various neutral combat units to join you, by roll of the die.
 This highlights the most annoying point of the game system: there is no way to keep track of who controls what unit, except for a unit roster which you must make yourself.